jenkinsci/ghprb-plugin/README.md

 * In ``Branch Specifier``, enter ``${sha1}``.
 * Under ``Build Triggers``, check ``Github pull requests builder``.
   * Add admins for this specific job.
+  * If you want to use GitHub hooks for automatic testing, read the help for ``Use github hooks for build triggering`` in job configuration.
+Then you can check the checkbox.
+  * In Advanced, you can modify:
-  * Set the crontab line for this specific job
+    * The crontab line for this specific job.
+This schedules polling to GitHub for new changes in Pull Requests.
-  * Set the whitelisted users for this specific job.
+    * The whitelisted users for this specific job.
-  * Set the organisations whose members are considered whitelisted for this specific job.
+    * The organisation names whose members are considered whitelisted for this specific job.
 * Save to preserve your changes.

 Make sure you **DON'T** have ``Prune remote branches before build`` advanced option selected, since it will prune the branch created to test this build.

 If you want to manually build the job, in the job setting check ``This build is parameterized`` and add string parameter named ``sha1``.
 When starting build give the ``sha1`` parameter commit id you want to build or refname (eg: ``origin/pr/9/head``).

 ### Updates

+#### -> 1.8
+In version 1.8 the GitHub hook url changed from ``http://yourserver.com/jenkins/job/JOBNAME/ghprbhook`` to ``http://yourserver.com/jenkins/ghprbhook``.
+This shouldn't be noticable in most cases but you can have two webhooks configured in you repository.

 #### -> 1.4
 When updating to versions 1.4 phrases for retesting on existing pull requsts can stop working.
 The solution is comment in pull request with ``ok to test`` or remove and create the job.
 This is caused because there was change in phrases.